 Equine therapy is the therapeutic use of horseback riding to benefit children with a broad range of needs and abilities.
 Horseback riding skills, balance, and muscle strength are developed through equine therapy.
 Additionally, children can develop social, emotional, and life skills through this fun and engaging activity.
 Many equine therapy programs across the United States are part of PATH International, the Professional Association of Therapeutic Horsemanship.
 According to PATH International, equine-assisted therapy is used to pursue specific rehabilitative goals based on the person’s medical needs through the equine environment and equine activities (1).

-Hippotherapy is distinctly different than equine therapy (1).
+Hippotherapy is distinctly different from equine therapy (1).
 Hippotherapy is a medical therapy that uses the movement of a horse to provide therapeutic benefits to children with disabilities.
 Hippotherapy is administered by a professional in occupational, physical, or speech-pathology therapy who is trained to incorporate equine movements to engage neuromotor, cognitive, and sensory systems (2).
 The repetitive gait and the rocking motion of the horse resemble the movements required in walking.
 Hippotherapy has been known to improve posture, muscle tone, flexibility, balance, and other skills.
 Many facilities across the country are part of the American Hippotherapy Association.

 There are several facilities in Michigan that offer equine therapy or hippotherapy.
 Use our list below to find one in your area.